FusionAuth/fusionauth-site/astro/src/content/articles/ciam/what-is-ciam.md

 In B2B2E, CIAM solutions enable organizations to securely manage employee access across internal and external applications.
 This ensures seamless access management, improving operational efficiency and demonstrating the benefits of CIAM in enterprise environments.

 Example Scenario: A SaaS platform offers its clients (business customers) the ability to provide branded, secure logins for each business' employees.
-The employees log into the SaaS platform using each business' identity store, ensure that access is simple and controlled.
+The employees log into the SaaS platform using each business' identity store, ensuring that access is simple and controlled.

 ## [Machine-to-Machine Communication](/feature/machine-to-machine)